grafana/grafana/docs/sources/enterprise/_index.md

 ### Reporting

-Reporting make it possible to take any dashboard, generate a PDF report, and set up a schedule to have it delivered.
+Reporting makes it possible to take any dashboard, generate a PDF report, and set up a schedule to have it delivered.
 [Learn More]({{< relref "../features/reporting.md" >}}).

 ### Enterprise Plugins